It's quite rare to find a TV show that doesn't contain this trope.

 - By "The Christmas Invasion", Rose's ex-boyfriend Mickey's reaction to her talking about her travelling with the Doctor is pure snark."Oh yeah, because I just love hearing stories about the TARDIS.
 'This one time, the TARDIS landed in a big yellow garden, full of balloons!'"

 - Daleks and Cybermen seem to get this way with each other.
 From "Doomsday":Cyberman: Our species are similar, though your design is inelegant.

 Dalek Thay: Daleks have no concept of elegance.

 Cyberman: This is obvious.

 - And from the same episode: "This is not war.
 This is pest control."

-Eleven and the Ponds communicate in snark.
+- Eleven and the Ponds communicate in snark.

-And yet they manage to be consistently out-snarked by the Dream Lord in "Amy's Choice".The Doctor: Where did you pick up this cheap cabaret act?
+- And yet they manage to be consistently out-snarked by the Dream Lord in "Amy's Choice".The Doctor: Where did you pick up this cheap cabaret act?